A minimax optimal approach to high-dimensional double sparse linear regression: Numerical experiments

 \section{Numerical experiments}

 In this section, we present numerical experiments that shed light on the empirical performances of our proposals using both synthetic and real-world data sets.
-Our algorithms are implemented in R package $\mathtt{ADSIHT}$, which is available at \url{https://github.com/Yanhang129/ADSIHT}.
-We compare against several state-of-the-art methods: SGLasso, which is fitted by R package $\mathtt{sparsegl}$ \citep{liang2022sparsegl}, and GBridge, GEL and CMCP, which are computed by R package $\mathtt{grpreg}$ \citep{breheny2015group}.
-For SGLasso, we determine the tuning parameter by fivefold cross-validation.
-For the other methods, we select the optimal solution using EBIC \citep{chen2008extended}.
+Our algorithms are implemented in R package $\mathtt{ADSIHT}$.
+We compare against several state-of-the-art methods: sparse group Lasso (SGLasso, \citet{simon2013sparse}), which is fitted by R package $\mathtt{sparsegl}$ \citep{liang2022sparsegl}, group bridge (GBridge, \citet{huang2009group}), group exponential Lasso (GEL, \citet{breheny2015group}) and composite minimax concave penalty (CMCP, \citet{breheny2009penalized}), which are computed by R package $\mathtt{grpreg}$ \citep{breheny2015group}.
+For SGLasso, we determine the tuning parameter by five-fold cross-validation.
+For the other comparison methods, we select the optimal solution using EBIC \citep{chen2008extended}.
+For ADSIHT, we use our proposed DSIC with $K = 5$ to select the optimal model.
 Moreover, we leave the remaining hyper-parameters to their default values in $\mathtt{sparsegl}$ and $\mathtt{grpreg}$.
 All numerical experiments are conducted in R and executed on a personal laptop (AMD Ryzen 9 5900HX, 3.30 GHz, 16.00GB of RAM).